Why we Love Yamaha CP4 Digital Stage Piano

 This makes learning piano easy for a newbie.
 It can also be used while playing solo so that you can get two sounds according to your music.

-Another addition in CP4 is the modulaion wheel.
+Another addition in CP4 is the modulation wheel.
 Modulation offers to speed up and slow down the sound like a real thing.

 It also has 400 additional sounds, as well in every possible category.
 Like strings, choir, pad.

-Yamaha CP4 is one of the top model from Yamaha in high end priced piano.
+Yamaha CP4 is one of the top model from Yamaha in high end priced stage pianos.

 Yamaha has taken care of every function a musician needed.

 In simple words I can say that CP4 is a great piano with great sound and great touch.

 The graded hammer with natural wood action with the triple sensor keys makes it a perfect piano for those who know what they are doing.